spaceteams/scala-json-logging/README.md

 As its APIs and behavior might be subject to change, so is the implementation of this backend.
 We strive to provide a stable version of this library as soon as SLF4J 2 as a stable release.

+The current version was not optimized for performance in any way.